 Clerks Award Flexibility Extended

-The temporary Schedule I in the Clerks Award, which allows for additional flexibility during the COVID-19 outbreak, has been amended and extended to 29 March 2021.
+The temporary Schedule I in the Clerks Award, which allows for additional flexibility to assist employers and employees during the pandemic, has been extended to 30 June 2021.

 [Note that the changes to the Clerks Award don’t apply to employees who are covered by enterprise agreements]